 - Allow your child to speak openly when you participate in appointments.
 This way, therapy will remain a safe space for expression.

 - Be patient with the process.
 Growth and healing take time.

 - Do any “homework” you, your child or your family are assigned.
 This is similar to physical therapy, when the PT teaches a patient exercises at the appointment to use at home.

 - Recognize therapists are not one-size-fits-all.
-If you find that something doesn’t click between your child and her therapist, it’s totally OK (and good!) to find a better fit.
+If you find that something doesn’t click between your child and their therapist, it’s totally OK (and good!) to find a better fit.

 - Ask questions.
 If you are confused or concerned about anything that comes up during—or related to—a session, don’t be afraid to ask for clarity.

-- Be open and honest with your child, and make sure she is comfortable with the process.
-This is new to her, too.
+- Be open and honest with your child, and make sure they are comfortable with the process.
+This is new to your child, too.

 “There’s no objective answer for how long therapy will last.
 It depends on so many factors, including the type of therapy and the initial reason for seeking treatment,” says licensed therapist Kathleen Hill, LPC.
 “What’s most important is evaluating what brought your child there and asking whether or not you and your child have developed the coping skills necessary to handle any challenges going on in your lives.
 Plus, you can always go back to therapy in the future if needed.”

 Therapy means different things to different people, and what works for one person may not work for the next.
 Keep trying.
 We all deserve to get the help we need to be emotionally well.